-AAP 7 In addition to town centre policies, AAP 7 should also support small-scale retail uses outside of the town centre area.
+AAP 8 In addition to town centre policies, AAP 7 should also support small-scale retail uses outside of the town centre area.
 The policy should include reference to supporting such uses at an appropriate scale and in appropriate locations.
-AAP 8 Our client supports the overall 'Station and Crossings' strategy in relation to tall buildings, including the use of them to help define key locations and junctions.
+Our client supports the overall 'Station and Crossings' strategy in relation to tall buildings, including the use of them to help define key locations and junctions.
 However, it is also considered that greater flexibility should be allowed where the design and location of tall buildings is consistent with the design principles set out in the later part of draft policy AAP 8.
 AAP 9 Capital Holdings supports the character and heritage principles outlined in draft policy AAP 9.
 AAP 10 Overall, our client supports the aspirations set out in policy AAP 10.
-Sandgate Street & Our initial design development work undertaken on the Capital Holdings Verney Road site on Verney Road suggests that the layout suggested by the indicative OKR 13 diagrams included in the Sub Area 3 section may not introduce an acceptable arrangement between the stand-alone industrial storage and distribution units proposed on the south part of the site.
+Sandgate Street & Verney Road - OKR 13 Our initial design development work undertaken on the Capital Holdings site on Verney Road suggests that the layout suggested by the indicative diagrams included in the Sub Area 3 section may not introduce an acceptable arrangement between the stand-alone industrial storage and distribution units proposed on the south part of the site.
 This is mainly due to the servicing requirements for these larger units.
 The access route for these units should ideally be kept separate from any residential use to avoid a conflict between to the two uses.
 Our client considers that a maximum ceiling height of 6 meters is sufficient throughout the build typology.
-It should be made clear that the Verney Road Captial Holdings building with a blue roof is not a 'Building of architectural or historical importance'.
-Hatcham, Ilderton Diagram SA4.1 Site Allocations and Conservation refers to the building on & Old Kent Road the opposite side of Ilderton Road from the Canterbury Industrial Estate (1-
+It should be made clear that the Verney Road Capital Holdings building with a blue roof is not a 'Building of architectural or historical importance'.
+Hatcham, Ilderton & Old Kent Road (South) - OKR 16 Diagram SA4.1 Site Allocations and Conservation refers to the building on the opposite side of Ilderton Road from the Canterbury Industrial Estate (1 9 Barnaby House) as being of 'architectural interest'.
+We consider this building does not particularly warrant this designation and it may even have been included in error.
+We suggest that the use of roller shutter doors along all frontages should be avoided and the text on page 132 should be amended in this respect.
+Depending on the site location then a minimum height requirement of 6-7m should be considered sufficient.
+Greater flexibility must be ensured with regards to the 'Vertical Mix: Small office and studio' typology.
+The client questions the use of the phrase 'commercial focus' with regards to the new park proposed on the site.
+Landowners or developers CBRE Ltd CBRE Global Investors SANDGATE STREET AND VERNEY ROAD (OKR 13) Sub Area Masterplan 3 AAP 1 We strongly support the aspiration and ambition of the AAP which sets out ambitious regeneration plans to deliver significant residential and commercial uses, alongside improved transport connections including 20,000 new homes and 10,000 new jobs.
+We also support the intention for the masterplan sub areas to not be absolutely prescriptive and instead to provide the key principles that describe how the masterplans are expected to be delivered.
+Rep Received in 2017